-- 1 Performance figures may reflect fee waivers, expense offset arrangement and/or recovery of previously waived fees.
+Performance figures may reflect fee waivers, expense offset arrangement and/or recovery of previously waived fees.
 Past performance is no guarantee of future results.
-Total return would have been lower in certain periods if the Adviser had not recovered previously waived fees.
+Total return would have been lower in certain periods if the Adviser had not waived certain fees.
+Conversely, total return would have been higher in certain periods if the Adviser had not recovered previously waived fees.
 Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period and redemption on the last day of the period and is not annualized.
-Total return does not reflect charges pursuant to the terms of insurance contracts funded by separate accounts that invest in the Portfolio's shares. - As a result of an expense limitation, the ratio of expenses (exclusive of taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary items) to average net assets will not exceed 1.30%. - @ Calculated based on the average number of shares outstanding during the year. - ‡ Investment income per share reflects a special dividend received during the period which amounted to \$0.12 per share.
+Total return does not reflect charges pursuant to the terms of insurance contracts funded by separate accounts that invest in the Portfolio's shares.

+- 2 As a result of an expense limitation, the ratio of expenses (exclusive of taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary items) to average net assets will not exceed 1.30%. - (a) Calculated based on the average number of shares outstanding during the year.

+- Investment income per share reflects a special dividend received during the period which amounted to \$0.14 per share.
+Excluding the special dividend, the ratio of net investment income to average net assets would have been 0.41%. - Investment income per share reflects a special dividend received during the period which amounted to \$0.12 per share.
 Excluding the special dividend, the ratio of net investment income to average net assets would have been 0.16%. - Investment income per share reflects a special dividend received during the period which amounted to \$0.04 per share.
 Excluding the special dividend, the ratio of net investment income to average net assets would have been 0.12%. - + Investment income per share reflects a special dividend received during the period which amounted to \$0.06 per share.
-Excluding the special dividend, the ratio of net investment income to average net assets would have been 0.58% - ± Investment income per share reflects special dividends received during the period which amounted to \$0.11 per share.
-Excluding the special dividends, the ratio of net investment income to average net assets would have been 1.79%. - # The Adviser waived a portion of its fees.
+Excluding the special dividend, the ratio of net investment income to average net assets would have been 0.58%. - ^ Increase in Portfolio turnover rate attributable to sub-advisory arrangement in place from March 16, 2020 through November 30, 2020. - # The Adviser waived a portion of its fees.